 Day 6.
 Flight to Anjouan, birding the Moya area

-After driving to Fomboni in the morning we will take a flight to Anjouan (native name Ndzuwani).
-Called the ‘pearl of the Comoros’ by its residents, Anjouan is no doubt the most scenic island of the Comoros, and our drive along the coast from the airport at Ouani via Bimbini with its stunning beaches to Moya should be beautiful indeed.
-On the way we will look out for various seabirds like Sooty Tern, Masked Booby, Tropical Shearwater, Brown Noddy, and White-tailed Tropicbird.
+After driving to Fomboni in the morning, we will take a flight to Anjouan (native name Ndzuwani).
+Called the ‘pearl of the Comoros’ by its residents, Anjouan is no doubt the most scenic island of the Comoros, and our drive along the coast from the airport at Ouani via Bimbini with its stunning beaches, to Moya, is beautiful indeed.
+On the way, we will look out for various seabirds like Sooty Tern, Masked Booby, Tropical Shearwater, Brown Noddy, and White-tailed Tropicbird.

-After arrival in Moya and checking into our rustic but adequate accommodations (with good food, though) we will commence our birding adventure in the area.
-In the evening we will tackle a rather steep climb up the hillside to a know stakeout for the third of our very special owl targets, Anjouan Scops Owl.
+After arrival in Moya and checking into our rustic but adequate accommodation (serving excellent lobster!), we will commence our birding adventure in the area.
+In the evening, we will tackle a rather steep climb up the hillside to a known stakeout for the third of our very special owl targets, Anjouan Scops Owl.

 Day 7.
 Anjouan, birding Moya Forest

 Today we’ll walk into Moya Forest (Forêt de Moya, another one of the Comoros’ IBAs) in the early morning and will spend the day birding in the forest.
-Here we’ll be looking for Anjouan Brush Warbler and Anjouan Sunbird, as well as for Frances’s Sparrowhawk, Comoros Olive Pigeon, Comoros Blue Pigeon, Lesser Vasa Parrot, Olive Bee-eater, Crested Drongo, Malagasy Paradise Flycatcher, Malagasy White-eye, Comoros Thrush, Comoros Fody, Malagasy Harrier, and, as always, many others.
+Here we’ll look for Anjouan Brush Warbler and Anjouan Sunbird, as well as for Frances’s Sparrowhawk, Comoros Olive Pigeon, Comoros Blue Pigeon, Lesser Vasa Parrot, Olive Bee-eater, Crested Drongo, Malagasy Paradise Flycatcher, Malagasy White-eye, Comoros Thrush, Comoros Fody, Malagasy Harrier, and, as always, many others.
 We also hope to visit a roost of Livingstone’s Flying Foxes, the rarest fruit bat in the world, which feed on the agroforests scattered along the hillsides.

 In the evening we’ll try once more for Anjouan Scops Owl and then spend the night at the very scenic town of Domoni, which has a stunning medina.

 Day 8.
 Anjouan, birding Lac Dzialandzé, transfer to Ouani

-Today we will explore a new section of the island.
-Tents and supplies packed, we will head for Lac Dzialandzé, a small crater lake nestled between volcanic ridges.
-Traversing a variety of habitats along the way we once more could be locating all the endemics of the island, such as Anjouan Sunbird, Comoros Thrush, Anjouan Brush Warbler, Malagasy White-eye, and Anjouan Scops Owl.
-Other species along the way and at the lake itself may include Comoros Fody, Common Quail, Little Grebe, Comoros Blue Pigeon, and the most remarkable views of what appear like prehistoric pitch-black creatures, Livingstone’s Flying Fox, also called the Comoros Flying Fox and endemic only to Mohéli and Anjouan, circling overhead – the largest bats in the world, with wingspans of up to 1.4 meters.
+Today we will explore a new section of the island as we head for Lac Dzialandzé, a small crater lake nestled between volcanic ridges.
+Traversing a variety of habitats along the way, we once more could be locating all the endemics of the island, such as Anjouan Sunbird, Comoros Thrush, Anjouan Brush Warbler, Malagasy White-eye, and Anjouan Scops Owl.
+Other species both en route and at the lake itself may include Comoros Fody, Common Quail, Little Grebe, and Comoros Blue Pigeon.
+We hope to get the most remarkable views of what appear like prehistoric pitch-black creatures, Livingstone’s Flying Fox, also called Comoros Flying Fox, endemic only to Mohéli and Anjouan.
+Circling overhead, we’ll enjoy these, the largest bats in the world, with wingspans of up to 1.4 meters.

-In the afternoon we will return to Ouani to be close to the airport for our flight to Mayotte in the morning.
+In the afternoon, we will return to Mutsamudu to be close to the airport for our flight to Mayotte in the morning.

 Day 9.
 Flight to Mayotte, birding Mayotte

 Our flight to Mayotte will be a short one.
-On the ferry which will take us from the small island on which the airport is situated to the main island we might be able to observe White-tailed Tropicbirds, and after arrival at our accommodation and check-in we will have a day-time sortie with Les Naturalistes de Mayotte, a Mayotte conservation organization.
+On the ferry, which will take us from the small island on which the airport is situated to the main island, we might be able to observe White-tailed Tropicbirds.

 The birding here will again be active and exciting; the catchment for the town of Combani extends into the Mlima Combani and Mlima Mtsapéré IBA.
-Here we hope to find the Mayotte-endemics Mayotte White-eye and Mayotte Drongo, as well as many other interesting species, such as Malagasy Pond Heron, Olive Bee-eater, Comoros Fody, Malagasy Turtle Dove, the gigantic Comoros Olive Pigeon, Comoros Blue Pigeon, Frances’s Sparrowhawk, Malagasy Black Swift, Malagasy Paradise Flycatcher, Malagasy Bulbul, Mayotte Sunbird, and Malagasy Kingfisher.
-In the evening we will search for the third species endemic to Mayotte and the final one of our targeted scops owls of the trip, Mayotte Scops Owl.
+Here we hope to find the Mayotte endemics Mayotte White-eye and Mayotte Drongo, as well as many other interesting species, such as Malagasy Pond Heron, Olive Bee-eater, Comoros Fody, Malagasy Turtle Dove, the gigantic Comoros Olive Pigeon, Comoros Blue Pigeon, Frances’s Sparrowhawk, Malagasy Black Swift, Malagasy Paradise Flycatcher, Malagasy Bulbul, Mayotte Sunbird, and Malagasy Kingfisher.
+In the evening, we will search for our final scops owl target of the trip, Mayotte Scops Owl.